Wild Animals and Empty Space

 But they will be driven out as Israel grows.

 This is sanctification as formation, not just correction.
-Growth precedes clearing.
-Inhabitation accompanies removal.
+Growth precedes clearing and inhabitation runs in parallel with removal.

 God is not in a hurry to empty us.
 He is committed to making us whole.